A serious West African problem that will not go away

 But for all the good intentions it is also dangerous to allow foreign influence, in this instance American influence, too much leeway.
 In fighting the international drug trade it can easily become a smokescreen to pursue political and military goals in a region where political instability and fundamentalists are already attracting a lot of American attention.

-- Simon Lewis204 hits in the last 7 days
+- A true legacy425 hits in the last 7 days